How AI Tools Respect and Enhance the Photographer’s Vision

 Beyond the benefits and challenges, photographers using AI tools should also be mindful of ethical considerations.
 Data security and facial recognition technology can potentially infringe on subjects’ privacy, raising significant ethical questions.
 A responsible approach requires obtaining explicit permission and consent, especially when dealing with identifiable subjects.

 The German artist Boris Eldgasen submitted an AI-generated image to the Sony photo competition, explicitly stating that it was AI-generated, and won.
 Despite refusing the prize on principle, Sony insisted he accept it, sparking a debate about the nature of photography and the role of AI in it.
-This debate is explored by Eldgasen and acclaimed wedding photographer Sam Hurd at Imagen's Imagenation Summit.
+This debate was explored by Eldgasen and acclaimed wedding photographer Sam Hurd at Imagen’s Imagenation Summit.

 The Future of AI Tools in Photography

-As we look to the future, advancements in AI tools will likely focus on image generation.
+As we look to the future, advancements in photo AI tools will likely focus on image generation.
 However, these developments could potentially impact photography, digital arts, and illustration in negative ways.
 Instead of commissioning an artist, one could use AI tools to generate images based on specific prompts, making a lot of traditional roles almost irrelevant.

 The growing capabilities of AI tools also generate fear rather than hope for some artists.
 AI software that edits videos or control cameras may not be able to replace human creativity and intuition just yet, but it points to a future where many creative jobs might be at risk.
 As AI continues to evolve, the competition in creative fields is likely to increase, with only the best human creators able to secure work.